SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 Although the first world war was \"indeed a victory for democracy,\" neither the victors nor the aftermath promoted widespread liberty.

-## The victors of the first world war were democracies and monarchies, not polities, and they did not promote widespread liberty.
+## The victors of the first world war were democracies and tyrannies, not polities, and they did not promote widespread liberty.

 ## the aftermath of the first world war was not democratic